1 Introduction

-This how-to uses Minikube, which is a way to run Kubernetes locally.
+This how-to takes you through the process of deploying a Docker image of your Mendix app to Minikube, a local version of Kubernetes which runs in a Windows container or virtual machine.
 Many of the operations you perform on Minikube are the same as those on a hosted environment and it provides a low-level entry to Kubernetes.
 For more information, see Installing Kubernetes with Minikube on the Kubernetes documentation site.

-This how-to will teach you how to do the following:
+This how-to teaches you how to do the following:

 - Deploy and run a Mendix app on Kubernetes using Minikube